Tennessee State Route 131

-State Route 131 (SR 131) is a south-to-north highway in the U.S. state of Tennessee that is 68.8 miles (110.7 km) long.
+State Route 131 (SR 131) is a south-to-north highway in the U.S. state of Tennessee that is 68.8 mi long.
 It is designated as a secondary route.

 Local names for the roads followed by portions of the route are Lovell Road, Ball Camp-Byington Road, Beaver Ridge Road, Emory Road, Powell Drive, Tazewell Pike, Clinch Valley Road, and Mountain Valley Highway 131.